 The U.S. Army Corps of Engineers built the reservoirs in the 1940s and 1950s.
 They were designed to flood a predetermined area of land known as the “design pool.”
 However, the federal government only purchased part of the land within the design pools and left a large portion of land within the design pools as private property.
 As a result, over the next several decades, subdivisions with homes and commercial properties were built in the remaining portion of the design pools.

-The recent flooding in these neighborhoods reveals the grave error committed by the federal government.
-The federal government sat back silently and watched while developers built out private property, within the reservoir, that was designed to flood.
+The flooding in these neighborhoods during Hurricane Harvey reveals the grave error committed by the federal government.
+The federal government sat back silently and watched while developers built out private property within the reservoir, that was designed to flood.
 In many cases, the federal government helped the developers by issuing authorizations and permits.
 If the federal government had bought this land in the first place or obtained flood easements, the devastation during Harvey could have been prevented.

 This lawsuit covers all property owners, whether residential homeowners or businesses, whose property is located within the maximum “design pool” of Addicks and Barker Reservoirs and that flooded during Harvey.
-We filed our lawsuit as a class action because it is the most established procedural vehicle for obtaining relief for all flood victims (see FAQ below for explanation).
 For Addicks, the class is all owners of property that flooded that is below approximately 109.1 feet elevation.
 For Barker, the class is all owners of property that flooded that is below approximately 101.5 feet elevation.

-“Just compensation” under the Fifth Amendment of the U.S. Constitution is the value of the property of which you as the owner has been deprived.
+“Just compensation” under the Fifth Amendment of the U.S. Constitution is the value of the property of which you as the owner were deprived.
 Not all losses will be compensable.
 The proper amount of damages depends on the particular circumstances in each case.
-We will assert that the federal government should pay just compensation for the “direct, natural, or probable results” of the Corps’ operation and management of the dams.
-This might include compensation for diminished property values, the “cost to cure” (or repair) damaged improvements, and damaged personal property.
+We assert that the federal government should pay just compensation for the “direct, natural, or probable results” of the Corps’ operation and management of the dams.
+This may include compensation for diminished property values, the “cost to cure” (or repair) damaged improvements, and damaged personal property.

 You need to sign up with an attorney, and we are here to represent you.
 Please contact us to tell us that you want to participate, and we will discuss the case with you.